-Pivoting belongs to the good tone of many companies.
-But what exactly is meant by this pivot and which companies have already completed a successful pivot?
-We provide answers to these and other questions and explain how the method can also help you!
+For many companies, pivoting is a regular occurrence.
+But what exactly does the term pivoting mean, and which companies have already completed a successful pivot?
+We answer these and many other questions and explain how you can benefit from this method!

 Pivoting is a well-known word in the startup world.
-If a business model doesn't work (and this happens more often than expected), young companies in particular need to quickly develop a different plan and business model!
-The process is called Pivot.
+If a business model doesn't work (and this happens more often than expected), young companies need to develop a different plan and business model quickly!
+This process is called a pivot.

 - Starbucks: Howard Schultz (current chairman, president and CEO) sold espresso machines and coffee beans in 1971.
 However, many customers only came to try a coffee that tasted better than the usual vending machines - and Schultz used a pivot to his advantage.